agvxov/eaxhla/documentation/Reference.md

 qualifier:
 + fast -> use the fastcall calling convention
 + ? stack -> place all arguments on the stack
++ ? inline -> X: Just replace the thing.

 type:
 + procedure
-+ ? function
++ ? function -> X: Return value is in accumulator register anyway.

 ### labels
 ```C
 my_label:
 ```
-Labels act like variables,
-but should not be dereferenced.
+Labels act like variables, but should not be dereferenced.
 Feel free to use them inside jump instructions.
+// X: Is there flex way to verify when they are used...?
+// X: I don't mind adding integers and labels tho, it's based.
+// X: A label is just a number calculated at compile time.

 ### Come back to later
 + `register`
 + `volatile`
 + `extern`
 + `static`
+// X: We don't really need 'register' or 'volatile'.
+// X: Only either of 'static' or 'extern' should be added.
+// X: If it's not declared as one, then it must be the other.
+// X: Same as 'const' qualifier in C, there's no 'var' one.

 ## LATER
 + DWARF2
   - ask xolatile very nicely
+  // X: Will do it, would work well with Valgrind.
 + linker?
   - support ld (thereby mold/gold) for speed reasons
+  // X: This is sadly very useful...
+  // X: It'll enable us to use C libraries with EAXHLA.